Fidelities and errors

 $$H\left(\mathbf{\widetilde{p}}\right) = -\sum_{x \in \{0,1\}^n} \mathbf{\widetilde{p}}(x) \log \left(\mathbf{\widetilde{p}}(x) \right)$$ N/M $$[0, \infty]$$ N/M

-*Sometimes the fidelity can be reported as the square root of the quantities reported here.
-We prefer this representation as it can be deirectly linked to the success probability of a quantum computation [1].
+*Sometimes, the fidelity can be reported as the square root of the quantities reported here.
+We prefer this representation as it can be directly linked to the success probability of a quantum computation [1].

 The matrix density operator \(\rho=\sum_i p_i \ket{\psi_i} \bra{\psi_i}\) is used to model uncertainty about the knowledge of a quantum state.
 Each state \(\ket{\psi_i}\) is a pure state associated with the probability \(p_i\).
-We continue using the same notation where \(\widetilde{\rho}\) represents the ideal target quantum state and \(\rho\) the actual quantum state.
+We continue using the same notation where \(\widetilde{\rho}\) represents the ideal target density operator and \(\rho\) the actual density operator.

 Assessing the distinguishability between quantum states strongly depends on the measures being done on the quantum states.
-For this reason, the measurement (Positive Operator-valued Measure) that maximizes the distinguishability between the two quantum states \(\rho\) and \(\widetilde{\rho}\) is always chosen.
+For this reason, the measurement (Positive Operator-valued Measure) maximizing the distinguishability between the two quantum states \(\rho\) and \(\widetilde{\rho}\) is always chosen.
 In this way, results obtained from these measurements are used to build metrics that assess an upper bound on the error rate of a measurement done on the quantum state.
-These metrics can be used to assess the performance of state preparations.
+These metrics can be used to evaluate the performance of state preparations.

 In the following table, the trace operator \(\Tr\) on a matrix \(A\) is defined as : \(\Tr(A) = \sum_{i} a_{ii}\).